Italy in the Eurovision Song Contest: The 2008–2010 period

-Successful return (2011–present)
+Return (2011–present)

 At a press conference presenting the fourth edition of the Italian X Factor, Rai 2 director Massimo Liofredi announced that the winner of the competition might advance to represent Italy in the Eurovision Song Contest, rather than participate in the Sanremo Festival, as in previous years.
 On 2 December 2010, it was officially announced by the EBU that Italy had applied to compete in the 2011 contest.
 Their participation was further confirmed on 31 December with the announcement of the official participant list.

-Italy's return to the contest after a 13-year absence has been successful, finishing in the top ten in nine of the last eleven contests (2011–22).
 In 2011, Raphael Gualazzi finished second, then Italy's best result since 1990.
-Italy came first with the jury vote, but only 11th in the televote to place second overall behind eventual winner Azerbaijan.
+Italy came first with the jury vote, but only 11th in the televote to place second overall.
 Nina Zilli in 2012 and Marco Mengoni in 2013 placed in the top ten (ninth and seventh, respectively); the latter scored 126 points, exactly doubling the points total of the other "Big Five" countries that year.

-This trend had a stop in 2014, when internally-selected Emma Marrone finished in 21st place.
-In 2015, Il Volo finished third with 292 points, behind winner Sweden and runner-up Russia, placing first in the televote but sixth in the jury vote.
+This trend came to a stop in 2014, when internally-selected Emma Marrone finished in 21st place.
+In 2015, Il Volo finished third with 292 points placing first in the televote but sixth in the jury vote.
 Since the introduction of the 50/50 split voting system, this was the first time that the televote winner did not win the contest overall.
 Francesca Michielin, selected among the competitors of Sanremo 2016 after the waiver of the winners Stadio, ended in 16th place.
-Francesco Gabbani, a fan-favourite with "Occidentali's Karma", came in sixth place in 2017.
-The year after, although not initially a big favourite with the bookmakers, Ermal Meta and Fabrizio Moro returned Italy to the top five with "Non mi avete fatto niente", aided significantly by finishing third in the televote, which heavily counterbalanced the 17th place by the jury, finishing fifth overall.
-In 2019, Mahmood with "Soldi" placed second with 472 points, Italy's best result since 2011, until Måneskin with "Zitti e buoni" won the contest in 2021 with 524 points.
-Måneskin's victory marked the band's breakthrough on the international music scene.
-Mahmood returned in 2022 as the host entrant alongside Blanco, placing sixth with "Brividi".
+Francesco Gabbani came in sixth place in 2017.

+In 2018, although not initially a big favourite with the bookmakers, Ermal Meta and Fabrizio Moro returned Italy to the top five, aided significantly by finishing third in the televote, which heavily counterbalanced the 17th place by the jury, finishing fifth overall.

+Italy's best result since returning to the competition to that point came in 2019, when Mahmood placed second with 472 points.
+It was followed up, after the 2020 cancellation, by Måneskin's victory in the 2021 contest with 524 points, marking Italy's third win as well as breaking the band onto the international music scene.
+Mahmood returned in 2022 as the host entrant alongside Blanco, placing sixth, followed by Mengoni returning in 2023, placing fourth, Angelina Mango placing seventh in 2024, and Lucio Corsi (selected among the competitors of Sanremo 2025 after the waiver of the winner Olly), placing fifth.